RustyRoboticsBV/TilesetBuilder/README.md

 # ZIP Tileset Importer
 An import plugin for the Godot game engine (version 4.4).
 It can:
 - Create standard 47-tile "blob" tilesets from a ZIP file that contains separate tile images, so you won't have to do this manually.
-- Generate missing tiles by combining or transposing other tiles in the tileset, reducing the number of tiles that you need to manage.
+- Generate missing tiles by flipping, rotating or merging other tiles.
-- Import ZIP tilesets as either a `Texture2D` atlas or a `TileSet`.
+- Augment the tileset with an 88-tile slope tileset, which contains various connection tiles.

 The following image types are supported: BMP, PNG, JPG, TGA, WEBP, SVG, DDS, KTX.
 The images in the ZIP files must conform to specific filenames (see the image below).